nstapelbroek/envoy-swarm-control-plane/README.md

   - Discovers service configuration without any additional software
   - Relies on swarms routing mesh (DNSRR or VIP) to proxy traffic to services
   - Reads configuration from deployment labels
-  - Instantly detects changes in stack configurations (results in no gateway errors when downscaling)
+  - Instantly detects changes in stack configurations
-  - Designed to run the Envoy proxies on worker nodes for more load balancing and availability
+  - Designed to run with Envoy proxies on worker nodes, so you'll have options to replicate your edge proxies
 - SSL/TLS support
   - Redirect HTTP to HTTPS automatically
   - TLs enabled vhosts will offer HTTP/1.1 and HTTP/2